 Other Job Duties:

-• Performs other duties and assumes other responsibilities as assigned by the CPO.
+- Perform other duties and assumes other responsibilities as assigned by supervisor.

 Education & Experience:

 - Masters’ degree with major course work in social work, mental health, or other closely related field.